 This video shows how to make leaf mold.
 Be sure to watch it.

 Start a compost pile.
 Click here to learn how: Rodale’s The Easiest Way to Composting

 Autumn’s harvest is more than the last of the fruits and veggies.
 It’s leaves, vegetable plants, summer’s annuals, perennial cut-back material, and weeds.
 We’re cleaning up with an eye toward reducing next year’s pest and disease issues, but all this plant debris is food for the compost pile.
 Determine to create a compost pile this year (the closed bin isn’t necessary unless you’re adding food scraps and live in city limits), and use the compost in the spring on garden beds.

 Got drainage problems?
-Now is a time to fix that, when summer chores aren't demanding your attention or ripping through the perennial beds when everything is in bloom isn't an option.
-For drainage, you need a professional.
-Check out Jason Hanna's blog, "Protecting Your Investment: Drainage Solutions."
-Click here.
+Now is a time to fix that, when summer chores aren’t demanding your attention.
+For drainage issues, you need a professional.
+Check out Jason Hanna’s, Director of Customer Services in our landscape division, blog, “Protecting Your Investment: Drainage Solutions.”

 If you have wet spots, do soil prep now to get a jump on spring.
-Add permatill (also good for voles) and soil enhancer.
-We carry Daddy Pete's Soil Enhancer, which helps break up clay and loosen the soil.
+Add permatill (also good for voles) and soil enhancers.
+We carry Daddy Pete’s Soil Enhancer, which helps break up clay and loosens the soil.
 Use it for soil amendment or mulching.
-Add it to that spot where you want a perennial bed, but it doesn't percolate well.
+Add it to that spot where you want a perennial bed, but it doesn’t percolate well.

 As you’re cleaning out the vegetable garden, add a layer of compost and shredded leaves, turning the leaves into the soil as you go.
 Improving the soil is the number one job for gardeners.